Letis-mvg/Encoding-project-2/README.md

 **Metadata encoding**

-We have: the title of the collection <titleStmt>, the author <author>, the person who encodes <respStmt>, the publication information <publicationStmt>, the source <sourceDesc>.
+We have he title of the collection  <titleStmt>, the author <author>, the person who encodes <respStmt>, the publication information <publicationStmt>, the source <sourceDesc>.

 **Structure of the body of the poem**